felipesilvati/getyourguide-tech-challenge/README.md

    ./run-e2e-tests.sh
    ```

-This will open the Cypress Test Runner in the terminal, where you can run individual test suites or all tests together.
+This will open the backend, frontend and the Cypress Test Runner in the terminal.

 You can also run it locally with the following steps: